EmiliaMajitenshi/EmiliaMMO/README.md

 ## Communication

-Join our QQ group by contacting EmiliaMajiTenshi, the author.
+Join our Tencent group by contacting EmiliaMajiTenshi.

 ## Improvement